awful records' father on his awful year

 I got the impression that recently you were either wasted or depressed because you'd be getting wasted.

 Yeah, generally.
-I was depressed a lot before and didn't want to talk to anybody, cos I was always high off pain killers and anti-depressants.
+I was depressed a lot before and didn't want to talk to anybody, because I was always high off pain killers and anti-depressants.
 All that sorta shit.

 So when you say you were depressed, is that a headspace you're not in now?